esper-io/dev-docs/docs/home/console.md

 ### Kiosk or Multi App Mode

-Begin by clicking a radio button to choose either Kiosk Mode or Multi-Application Mode.
+Begin by clicking a radio button to choose whether you would like to provision your devices in either Kiosk Mode or Multi-Application Mode.

 ![AppMode Template](./assets/NewConsole/TemplateAppMode.png)